 Unfortunately, this rhetoric surrounding romantic relationships is not very helpful.
-Instead of talking about the one, as some permanent property of another person, I propose we talk about the journey of our own development.
-What is this other person touching inside of me?
+Instead of talking about the one, let’s ask: what is this other person touching inside of me?
 Why do I feel attracted, and what am I giving this other person by the simple fact of my presence?

 To engage in this journey together is a piece of art, in and of itself.
 It’s a beautiful coming together of two souls, and the fact that the connection might diminish over time, does not diminish the beauty of the connection in the current moment one bit.

 People don’t stay together for a lifetime because they are meant to be.
 People stay together for a lifetime because they chose to engage in this journey together time and time again, after encountering each other in different connections and different places.

 What I describe here is not just reserved for romantic relationships.
 Our connection with any friend, colleague or family member in our lives starts and ends with where we are in our own development.
 It starts with our own journey and how that connects with the other.
 So before connecting with the other, start with connecting to yourself.
 And remember to stay curious!